Homosexuality and Methodism: 2010s

 On May 7, 2018, the Council of Bishops in the United Methodist Church proposed allowing individual pastors and regional church bodies to decide whether to ordain LGBT clergy and perform same-sex weddings, though this proposal can only be approved by the General Conference.
 At this meeting, the Council of Bishops will also consider two other alternative plans for the future concerning this issue.
 The second plan called the Connectional Conference Plan would create three connectional conferences based on theology related to the issue of human sexuality, the current five conferences would be abolished and each of the five conferences would have clearly defined values of accountability, contextualization, and justice.
 These three denominations would serve almost as three sub-denominations within overall United Methodism.
 The third plan, called the Traditional Plan, would reinforce the existing language in the Book of Discipline prohibiting homosexuality, gay marriage ceremonies on church campuses, and allow for stricter enforcement of violations of existing church law.
 On February 26, 2019, during a special session of the General Conference, delegates from around the world voted to pass the Traditional Plan.

 In March 2019, the German Central Conference announced that it would not be implementing the Traditional Plan.
 Although the US jurisdictions and annual conferences are unable to alter the Book of Discipline as the Central Conferences are, the Western Jurisdiction declared their disagreement with the Traditional Plan and vowed to remain LGBTQ inclusive.

+In September 2019, First United Methodist Church Moheto in Kenya became the first United Methodist Church in Africa to officially align itself with the Reconciling Ministries Network, which advocates for LGBTQIA+ inclusion in the church.